Ahmed101Mohammed/simple-chat-app/README.md

 gh repo clone Ahmed101Mohammed/simple-chat-app
 ```
 ### Running the application:
-To running the project, inter the project file by your terminal and do that:
+To run the project, inter the project file by your terminal and do that:
 <br />

 1- Type this line in your terminal: